by Janis / 0 comments - Orginally published:5th November 2024

 Continuing down Rue Saint Martin, you effortlessly wander into Rue Saint Jean; here you’ll spot the Bayeux-Bessin Tourist Office, which is full of tips for touring Normandy.
 You mayalso notice that you are now on the Pont Saint Jean, which straddles the River Aure.

-the flower-lined view from the pont saint-jean in bayeux with planted out rowing boat in the river aure and medieval buildings lining the route
+The flower-lined view from the pont saint-jean in bayeux with planted out rowing boat in the river aure and medieval buildings lining the route

 View from Pont Saint Jean